stevenpetryk/jsonapi-normalizer/README.md

 `normalizr` where polymorphic associations are referenced differently than regular associations.
 It will also help you ensure you're retrieving the correct object when resolving the association.

-If this significantly hinders app development, open an issue to discuss.
-Better yet, submit a PR that allows this behavior as an options.
+If this significantly hinders app development and you'd prefer `normalizr`'s behavior, open an issue to discuss.
+Better yet, submit a PR that allows this behavior as an option.

 ## Installation